petsc/petsc/src/docs/sphinx_docs/manual/blas-lapack.rst

 Shared memory BLAS/LAPACK parallelism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some BLAS/LAPACK libraries perform shared memory parallelism within the function calls, generally using OpenMP, or possibly PThreads.
+Some BLAS/LAPACK libraries make use of shared memory parallelism within the function calls, generally using OpenMP, or possibly PThreads.
 If this feature is on, it is in addition to the MPI based parallelism that PETSc is using.
-Thus it can result in over-subscription.
+Thus it can result in over-subscription of hardware resources.
 For example, if a system has 16 cores and PETSc is run with an MPI size of 16 then each core is assigned an MPI process.
 But if the BLAS/LAPACK is running with
 OpenMP and 4 threads per process this results 64 threads competing to use 16 cores which generally will perform poorly.

-If one elects to use both MPI parallelism and OpenMP BLAS/LAPACK parallelism one should insure they do not over subscribe the cores (or hardware threads).
-Also since PETSc does not using OpenMP this means that phases of the computation that do not use BLAS/LAPACK will be under-subscribed, thus under-utilizing the system.
+If one elects to use both MPI parallelism and OpenMP BLAS/LAPACK parallelism one should insure they do not over subscribe the hardware resources.
+Since PETSc does not natively using OpenMP this means that phases of the computation that do not use BLAS/LAPACK will be under-subscribed, thus under-utilizing the system.
 For PETSc simulations which do not us external packages there is generally no benefit to using parallel
 BLAS/LAPACK.
 The environmental variable OMP_NUM_THREADS can be used to set the number of threads used by parallel BLAS/LAPACK.
 The additional environmental variables OMP_PROC_BIND and OMP_PLACES may also need to be set appropriate for the system to obtain good parallel performance with
 BLAS/LAPACK.
 The configure option -with-openmp will trigger PETSc to try to locate and use a parallel BLAS/LAPACK library.

-Certain external packages such as MUMPs may benefit from using parallel BLAS/LAPACK operations.
+Certain external packages such as MUMPS may benefit from using parallel BLAS/LAPACK operations.
 See the manual page MATSOLVERMUMPS for details on how one can restrict the number of MPI processes while running MUMPS to utilize parallel BLAS/LAPACK.

 Available BLAS/LAPACK libraries